864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Yield Optimization

-Manufacturing yield does not just reflect productivity but production waste.
+Manufacturing yield does not just reflect productivity but also production waste.

 As much as 70% of materials can be wasted and scrapped during the manufacturing process!